Monaleo

-Leondra Roshawn Gay-Caldwell (née Gay; born April 24, 2001), known by her stage name Monaleo (pronounced moe-na-lee-oh) is an American rapper based in Houston.
+Leondra Roshawn Caldwell (née Gay; born April 24, 2001), known by her stage name Monaleo (/ˌmoʊnəˈliːoʊ/ MOH-nuh-LEE-oh), is an American rapper and songwriter.
 She gained recognition in early 2021 for her single "Beating Down Yo Block".

 Early life

-Gay was born and raised in Houston, Texas.
+Gay was born on April 24, 2001 and raised in Houston, Texas.
 She attended The High School for Law Enforcement and Criminal Justice, located in Houston.
-She was in pursuit of a degree at Prairie View A&M University before putting her studies on pause due to her musical career.
+She was in pursuit of a degree in mortuary science at Prairie View A&M University before putting her studies on pause due to her musical career.

 Career

 Gay began working in music intermittently since January 2020.
 In September 2020, she released a snippet of her debut single "Beating Down Yo Block" with producer Merion Krazy.
-The song samples "Knockin Pictures Off da Wall" by Yungstar.
-She wrote the song while struggling with a bad breakup.
+The song samples "Knockin Pictures Off da Wall" by Yungstar and was writte while she was struggling with a bad breakup.
 The song went viral on social media in January 2021, gaining over 3 million streams on Spotify and 3.3 million views on the music video on YouTube.
-Monaleo later released the singles "Girls Outside" and "Suck It Up".
-"Girls Outside" samples "Outside” by OG Bobby Billions.
+Monaleo later released the singles "Girls Outside" and "Suck It Up", the former of which samples "Outside" by OG Bobby Billions.
 In August 2021, Gay released a music video for the single, "Suck It Up".
+She released the single "We Not Humping" in December 2021; She raps over a southern hip hop beat. a remix of the song featuring Flo Milli was released in April 2022.

 On May 26, 2023, she released her debut studio album, Where the Flowers Don't Die, featuring a guest appearance from Flo Milli.
 On September 27, 2024, Gay released her first EP, Throwing Bows, featuring guest appearances from Stunna 4 Vegas, Sauce Walka, Kaliii, and other artists.
+She released her second album, Who Did the Body, on October 17, 2025.
+She embarked on a North American tour in support of the album, but rescheduled multiple tour dates following a medical emergency.
+The album featured the single "Putting Ya Dine"; a remix of the song featuring YoungBoy Never Broke Again was released in October 2025.
+She supported Summer Walker's Still Finally Over It Tour in 2026 alongside Odeal.
+The Houston City Council proclaimed April 24, 2026 as "Leondra Roshawn Caldwell Day".
+She featured on a remix of the Trim song "Nobody" alongside G Herbo which was released in July 2026.

 Gay is represented by the Stomp Down collective.

 Personal life

+Gay has stated she is bisexual.

 Gay's younger brother is rapper Yung Rampage.
 She has publicly shared about her past suicide attempts and mental health.
-In May 2023, Gay gave birth to her first child, Khalick Anthony Caldwell II, with partner Stunna 4 Vegas.
-On September 19, 2025, she and Caldwell married.
+In May 2023, Gay gave birth to her first child with partner Stunna 4 Vegas.
+Gay and Caldwell engaged in 2023 and married on September 19, 2025.

+In March 2026, she suffered from "an inflamed cyst the size of a softball"; during emergency surgery, an ovary and fallopian tube were removed.
+She was diagnosed with polyendocrine metabolic ovarian syndrome (PMOS).

+She is a supporter of the BDS movement.